Ancient and Medieval Manuscripts

 - 83 separate leaves, primarily liturgical, including 41 in an uncataloged "palaeographical practice set"

 - Several hundred or more pre-1500 documents as parts of several large English and Italian estate papers collections

 Special Collections also has manuscript material by later scholars covering the medieval period, later copies of medieval texts and documents, and a nineteenth-century scrapbook of initials cut from fourteenth- to sixteenth-century manuscripts.

 For additional information, please also see the Medieval and Early Modern Manuscripts LibGuide, which includes links to reference resources for medieval and early modern manuscripts and a growing handlist of manuscripts at the Kenneth Spencer Research Library that are dated to 1600 or earlier.
 This LibGuide is a work in progress and will be added to and enlarged in the coming months.

-Hosted by the University of California, Berkeley, the Digital Scriptorium is a growing image database of medieval and renaissance manuscripts that unites scattered resources from many institutions into an international tool for teaching and scholarly research.
-It bridges the gap between a diverse user community and the limited resources of libraries by means of sample imaging and extensive rather than intensive cataloging.
+The Digital Scriptorium is a growing database of medieval and renaissance manuscripts that unites scattered resources from many institutions into an international tool for teaching and scholarly research.
+It bridges the gap between a diverse user community and the limited resources of libraries through pooled records and links to (sample) images.
 The University of Kansas Libraries are a contributing partner in this project.